rayhanrashed/rayhanrashed.github.io/index.md

 2. Five years experience working for an environmental organisation and  knowledge of Sustainability, and
 3. My research training

 intersect at the academic work I do.
 I love working with people.
-I have **surveyed** more than 2000 people; **interviewed** more than 120 people; and conducted **quantitative and qualitative analyses** of survey, interview, and technology usage data.
+I have **surveyed** more than 2000 people, **interviewed** more than 120 people, and conducted **quantitative and qualitative analyses** of survey, interview, and technology usage data.

 **PS:** My first name pronunciation is more like "**Roy-han**"